Authorised deposit-taking institution publications refresh

 The consultation letter and the mock up version of the QPEX statistical publication are available below:

-Latest information on the new Monthly Authorised Deposit-taking Institutions Statistics
+Provision of information on the new Monthly Authorised Deposit-taking Institutions Statistics

 On 27 August 2019, APRA released the final templates and glossary on the Monthly Authorised Deposit-taking Institutions Statistics (MADIS), which will be available on this page until the release of the first issue of the MADIS publication on Friday 30 August 2019.